 Before you ask them to do this, make sure they feel they have enough strength in at least that one leg to achieve this.

 Step #11: Guide the senior into the second chair

-As they push themselves up with both arms and their strong leg (and eventually both legs) you will be guiding them and helping them by holding onto the gait belt or clothing.
+As they push themselves up with both arms and their strong leg (and eventually both legs) you will be guiding them and helping them to get to a seated position by holding onto the gait belt or clothing.

-Your senior should be mostly standing now.
+Your senior should be mostly be in a standing position now.
 With the chair behind them close at hand, they can collapse backwards and sit safely on the chair.

 From there, you can now review their injuries in more depth.